 Luckily, heat rash on babies can be treated quite easily and, in most cases, does not require medical attention.

-Here’s how to treat baby heat rash and make sure you have the coolest kid in town:
+Here are our Peanut mamas’ favorite baby heat rash treatments so you can have the coolest kid in town:

 - Get your baby out of the heat.
 Shade is your friend if you’re outdoors.

-- Inside?
+- Keep it cool.
 Fans.
 Cloths.
 A nice cool bath.
 Anything to turn down the temperature.

 - A cold compress on those itchy bumps can do wonders.

-- Make sure they get enough liquid to cool them down from the inside.
+- Drink up!
+Make sure they get enough liquid to cool them down from the inside.